The Thailand certificate of residence

 Proof of ongoing legal residence

-Furthermore, people making an application for a Certificate of Residence must furnish proof of their enlisted address inside Thailand.
-This incorporates verification of housing preparations, whether through a rental understanding or ownership documentation.
+Furthermore, applicants must provide proof of their registered address in Thailand.
+This includes evidence of their housing arrangements, whether through a rental agreement or ownership documentation.

 Visa requirement